Submit your gardening questions here

 Set the pot of milk on medium high heat and warm it slowly to 90°F, stirring gently.

-The directions I was following said if it isn't set enough after five minutes - if the curds look too watery - put the cover back on the pot and leave it for another five minutes.
+If it isn't set enough after five minutes - if the curds look too watery - put the cover back on the pot and leave it for another five minutes.

 The curds should look like a layer of tofu or custard.

-Cut this layer into similar-sized cubes with a long knife or spatula.
+Cut this layer of curds into similar-sized cubes with a long knife or spatula.
 Cut in one direction, then across in the other direction, making sure the knife reaches all the way to the bottom of the pot.

-Then put the pot back on the stove over medium heat and heat it up to 105°F. This doesn't take long at all, so don't let your attention wander.
+After you've cut the curds into cubes, put the pot back on the stove over medium heat and heat it up to 105°F. This doesn't take long at all, so don't let your attention wander.
+(I've overheated a batch or two right here.)

 Stir gently as it warms but don't break up the curds too much.

 Remove the pot from the heat again, and continue to stir for another five minutes.
 The cubes of curds will begin to stick together and form a big clump, making a mass of curds in the liquid whey.
+It looks kind of like a lump of marshmallow cream.

-Ladle the curds out of the whey into the wire strainer with a slotted spoon.
+Ladle the curds carefully out of the whey into the wire strainer with a slotted spoon.
 Turn the curds over a few times in the strainer to let the whey drain out of the little nooks and crannies.

-Save some of the whey!
-You'll need it later for storing your cheese.
+Save some of the whey; you'll need it later for storing your cheese.

-Plus you can feed the whey to your dog, cat or chickens - or use it in lacto-fermented dishes - or to replace the liquid in bread recipes.
+Plus you can feed whey to your dog, cat or chickens - or use it in lacto-fermented dishes - or to replace the liquid in bread recipes.

 This is when you'll need that pot of water that I suggested you put on the stove at the beginning.
 It's handy to have it ready when it's needed, and not have to wait for the water to get hot while worrying about the curds getting too cold.